RohinMahesh/Serverless_Route_Optimization/README.md

 aws ecr create-repository –repository-name duration-model
 ```

-Next, push this Docker image to the repositoryUri provided when creating the ECR repository.
-Finally, create a Lambda function via Container image using the REMOTE_IMAGE:
+Push this Docker image to the repositoryUri provided when creating the ECR repository and create a Lambda function via Container image using the REMOTE_IMAGE:

 ```bash
 REMOTE_URI= “”